Skip to content

 • Pension Credit.

-If you’re on Universal Credit, you may be able to apply for a budgeting advance, which works in a similar way.
+If you’re on Universal Credit, you may be able to get a budgeting advance to help pay for emergency household costs, such as buying a new cooker.

 How can I get help without getting a loan?

-If you’re having financial difficulties, there are several steps you could consider before taking out a loan.
+If you’re having financial difficulties, there are several steps you could consider before taking out a loan for unemployed people.

 The disadvantages of getting a loan when unemployed

-• Higher interest rates – loans for unemployed people, or people with no income, will often come with high interest rates attached.
-Finding a lender who’ll approve this type of loan in the first place could be difficult.
+• Higher interest rates – loans for unemployed people, or people with no income, often come with high interest rates.

-• Rising debt – always make sure you can afford the repayments on any type of loan.
-Missing a repayment could get you further into debt, as well as damaging your credit rating.
+• Whether you can afford to take on more debt – always make sure you can afford the repayments.
+Missing one could get you further into debt, as well as damaging your credit rating.

 Frequently asked questions